Over the past several months, I've been investigating farmland as a viable investment option.

 As I've learned more about this property type, I've found there are A LOT of components that affect the value of an agricultural property – for better or worse.

 In this blog post, I'm going to show you the full list of things I look for when I'm evaluating a piece of farmland for purchase.

-Disclaimer: This list doesn’t cover every possible variable, but in the many hours I’ve spent evaluating farms, I believe this touches on the majority of things that matter.
-Even so, don’t look at this as the ultimate, authoritative list.
-Make sure you understand the unique variables in the areas where you’re looking (because some of these things matter a great deal in certain geographic areas, and matter very little in others).
+Disclaimer: This list doesn't cover every possible variable, but in the many hours I've spent evaluating farms, I believe this touches on most of the things that matter.
+Even so, don't look at this as the ultimate, authoritative list.
+Make sure you understand the unique variables in the areas where you're looking (because some of these things matter a great deal in certain geographic areas and matter very little in others).